Early Byzantine mosaics in the Middle East: Sinai

-Important Justinian era mosaics decorated the Saint Catherine's Monastery on Mount Sinai.
+Important Justinianic era mosaics decorated the Saint Catherine's Monastery on Mount Sinai.
 Generally wall mosaics have not survived in the region because of the destruction of buildings but the St. Catherine's Monastery is exceptional.
 On the upper wall Moses is shown in two panels on a landscape background.
 In the apse we can see the Transfiguration of Jesus on a golden background.
 The apse is surrounded with bands containing medallions of apostles and prophets, and two contemporary figure, "Abbot Longinos" and "John the Deacon".
 The mosaic was probably created in 565/6.

 Lebanon

 As part of the ancient region of Syria, present-day Lebanon shared the same great tradition in Roman and Byzantine mosaic art as neighbouring areas.
 In the recent past many important finds were brought to light in cities and churches all over the country.
 An important Byzantine mosaic collection was established in Beiteddine Palace, mostly from discoveries in the coastal town of Jiyyeh (ancient Porphyrion).
 They date from the 5-6th centuries.
 The designs are often geometric and stylized but there are also interesting depictions of animals, including leopards, gazelles, lions, hares and birds, as well as religious figures.

 A big geometric mosaic floor was unearthed in the Church of St John the Baptist in Byblos.

 Fifth-century mosaic of a leopard at Beiteddine Palace.

 Fifth- or sixth-century mosaic: personification of "Ktisis" ("creation" or "construction, building") at Beiteddine Palace.

 Fifth-century mosaic of a bull and a lion at Beiteddine Palace.

 Fifth-century mosaic of two doves and a swastika at Beiteddine Palace.